Skip to main content

 (cell, (slice, slice, int)) ~dict::delete_get_max(cell dict, int key_len) asm(-> 0 2 1 3) "DICTREMMAX" "NULLSWAPIFNOT2";

-Computes the maximum key k in dictionary dict, removes it, and returns (dict', k, x, -1), where dict' is the modified version of dict and x is the value associated with k.
-If the dict is empty, returns (dict, null, null, 0).
+Finds the largest key k in the dictionary dict, removes it, and returns (dict', k, x, -1), where dict' is the updated dictionary and x is the value associated with k.
+If the dictionary is empty, it returns (dict, null, null, 0).

 dict_get_min?